Christians in the military: 21st century

 Many denominations will see the choice of carrying out military service as being a personal and individual one.
 Some churches will ask their members to review the state of their country before agreeing to join its military.

 In the last few decades, many Christians have joined military forces in countries around the world.
 There are a number of support groups which publicly declare their work, including Armed Forces' Christian Union, Military Ministries International, Defence Christian Network and Military Christian Fellowship, which has several groups around the world.

 There is an ongoing public debate in Christianity about the place of Christians in the military.

 Military chaplains minister to Christians serving in the military forces of many countries.
 Organisations such as the Armed Forces Christian Union (UK) and Officers' Christian Fellowship (US) are made up of Christians in the military.
 In 2003, Anglicans and Protestants comprised around 35% of the Australian Defence Force while Catholics comprised 25%.
 By 2020, Anglicans and Protestants comprised 20% of the Force while Catholics comprised 18%.

-Religion in The US military
+Religion in the US military

 The separation of church and state in the US means that legally Christianity does not have a special place in the military.

-Most American military members identify as Protestant and Non Denominational Christians.
+50.5% of US military members identify as Protestant and Non Denominational Christians.
 In 2009, the majority of overall US veterans and WWII US veterans were Protestants.

 Religion in the UK military

 In 2022, 60.% of the UK Regular Forces stated that they had a Christian background.
-However, earlier statistics suggested that less than 10% of these were practising Christians.